hundredyearfarms/Hundred-Year-Farms/README.md

 <img src="https://raw.githubusercontent.com/hundredyearfarms/Hundred-Year-Farms/main/slopedRoofFromSpecSheet-githubReadme.svg" alt="BIM Models" width="600">
 </p>

 Some of the conventional Building Information Management (BIM) tools are being used to design out-buildings (greenhouses, sheds, workshop, garage, ...) as shown in the panel to the left.
-However, the main purpose of this file system is to manage the farm's asset data over time (e.g. trees, soil conditions, crop yields, and infrastructure) as shown in the panel to the right.
-The intent is to adapt the [BIM-IFC5 standard](https://www.buildingsmart.org/ifc-for-site-landscape-and-urban-planning-call-for-participation/), which includes infrastructure and landscaping.
+However, the main purpose of this file system is to manage the farm's asset data over time (e.g. trees, soil conditions, crop yields, and infrastructure) as shown in the panel to the right using the [BIM-IFC5 standard](https://www.buildingsmart.org/ifc-for-site-landscape-and-urban-planning-call-for-participation/) for infrastructure and landscaping.

 ## Schedule: